shivaraman83/Hoare/README.md

 ### Deployment

+You're all set now, and ready to initialize your environment and run your first Pipelines!

 #### Run Pipelines
-  1. Run the init pipeline 1st which should : create users, groups, perms, repositories, xray policy & watch, and update xray indexes
+  1. Run the init pipeline 1st which should: Create users, groups, permissions, repositories, Xray policies & watches, update Xray indexes and setup Access Federation.
   2. Run the gradle_build pipeline
   3. Run the npm_build pipeline
   4. (The distribution pipeline should be triggered automatically)